haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 {% endhighlight %}

 This configuration file is provided in the `/home/utente/BioExcel_SS_2023/HADDOCK` directory on your laptop as `docking-antibody-antigen-CDR-NMR-CSP.cfg` (`docking-antibody-antigen-CDR-NMR-CSP-af2.cfg` and `docking-antibody-antigen-CDR-NMR-CSP-abb.cfg` for Alphafold2 and ABodyBuilder2 antibodies, respectively).

+If you want to use your own pdb and restraint files please change the paths in the configuration files (for example from `pdbs/4G6K_clean.pdb` to `4G6K_clean.pdb`).

 If you have everything ready, you can launch haddock3 from the command line.